 - Yukon – Must be physically present in Yukon for more than 6 months.
 If away for 3 months or more, you must fill out a Temporary Absence form.

 Yes, 100%!
 As a Canadian, you may not fully realize the sticker shock that comes with American healthcare.
 So don’t take a risk on your health, and instead invest in a high-quality travel insurance plan.
 Travel insurance is an absolute necessity, especially for such a long duration out of the country.
 To compare the rates of the top travel insurance companies, request a quote through isure!
 Our simple system will show you many different examples and rates to help you find the best coverage for your trip.

 If you’re away from home for a long period of time, some home insurers will have some more measures you need to take.
 Failing them could result in lost home insurance coverage.
 Speak with your isure broker to know for sure, but a common rule is to have a family member do regular stop-ins and inspections while you are away.

 Where should I go?

-If your goal is to escape Winter, as is the case for most snowbirds – then the Southern United States’ should be your destination.
+If your goal is to escape winter, as is the case for most snowbirds, then the southern states in the USA should be your destination.
 Florida is the most common area, while California is a close second.
-Other States include Arizona, Texas and South Carolina.
-If you have the budget, then you should also consider Hawaii.
+Other states include Arizona, Texas and South Carolina.
+If you have the budget, then you could also consider Hawaii!

 Where can I get even more information about being a snowbird?

-The CSA, or Canadian Snowbird Association has a supplementary guide to be a snowbird.
+The CSA (Canadian Snowbird Association) has a continuously-updated section of their website at .
 They also offer a simple Travelers Checklist that will ensure you have all your needs in order.